 Mixing fabrics: How do you know what patterns and fabrics will look good together when you’re planning your next quilt?
 Some quilters just jump right in with an “anything goes” palette and others are more comfortable with having more control.
 Whether you’re shopping for your next quilt from your “stash” or headed to the fabric store, these tips will help you make successful fabric choices.

 Create fabulous design combinations with these 5 tips for mixing fabrics!

 Looking for more quilt project inspiration?
-Check out Bluprint’s collection of quilting kits, full of fun fabrics and exciting pattern designs you’ll love to mix and match!
+Check out Craftsy’s collection of quilting kits, full of fun fabrics and exciting pattern designs you’ll love to mix and match!

 1. Start with your favorite color.

 Fabric choice is a very personal decision.
 What colors will you use?
 What is the mood of your quilt — bright and cheerful or more subdued and calm?
 Do you want the fabrics to “match” or are you willing to be a little adventurous?

 Even if you think you have trouble picking colors, all you need to do is look at the clothes you wear and the way your home is decorated for clues about the colors and fabrics that make you feel most comfortable.
 Maybe your favorite color is blue: Look through the fabric you already own and pull out all the blue fabrics.
 Chances are they range from light to dark, and maybe from blue-green to blue-violet.
 That’s a great beginning!